Makes:1 pint |

 1 fresh bay laurel leaf, optional

 Wash a 1-pint glass canning jar and lid well with hot soapy water, then rinse.
 Cut 6 of the lemons into quarters.
 Put lemon quarters in a bowl and sprinkle with the salt.
 With your hands, toss, toss, toss the lemons and salt until everything is well coated.
 Pack lemons tightly into the jar by pressing down on lemons as you go and filling all the way to the top.
-You may ending up not using all the lemons or using one or two more, depending on their size.
+You may end up not using all the lemons or needing one or two more, depending on their size.

 Squeeze juice from remaining lemons and pour into the jar.
 If you don’t have enough lemon juice to fill the jar, boil water in a kettle and pour into jar until liquid comes right up to the rim.
 If desired, slide bay leaf inside of the jar between the lemons and glass.